matinkaboli/matinkaboli.github.io/_posts/2023-10-01-multicall-in-solidity.md

 Finding the right balance between security and functionality is a key aspect of designing robust smart contracts.

+### The downside

+There is a trade-off with this approach: users will need to call the multicall for every transaction associated with functions featuring the nonETHReuse modifier.
+This necessity arises from the fact that after a direct call to these functions, the `_status` is set to `ENTERED`, causing subsequent direct calls to revert.
+It's important to note that checking the `_status` before executing a transaction is not a practical solution, as it can be vulnerable to front-running, where malicious actors exploit transaction order to their advantage.

 ## Conclusion

 In conclusion, addressing vulnerabilities in smart contract development is a nuanced and evolving process.